Bazooka (chewing gum)

 Bazooka is an American brand of bubble gum that was introduced in 1947.
-It is a product of "Bazooka Candy Brands" which was a division of The Topps Company Inc. until that company's acquisition by Fanatics, Inc. in 2022.
+It is a product of "Bazooka Candy Brands" (BCB), which was a division of The Topps Co. until the latter’s acquisition by Fanatics, Inc. in 2022.

+In October 2023, it was announced that Apax Partners had completed the acquisition of BCB and its product portfolio.

 History

-Bazooka bubble gum was first marketed shortly after World War II in the U.S. by the Topps Company of Brooklyn, New York.
-The gum was probably named after the rocket-propelled weapon developed by the U.S. army during the war, which itself was named after a musical instrument.
+Bazooka bubble gum was launched shortly after World War II in 1947 in the U.S. by the Topps Company of Brooklyn, New York.
+The gum was most likely named after the rocket-propelled weapon developed by the U.S. army during the war, which itself was named after a musical instrument.

 The bubble gum was packaged in a red, white, and blue color scheme and originally sold for 1 penny.
 Beginning in 1953, Topps changed the packaging to include small comic strips with the gum, featuring the character "Bazooka Joe".
 There are over 1,535 different "Bazooka Joe" comic-strip wrappers to collect.
 Also on the comic strip is an offer for a premium and a fortune.
 Older Bazooka Joe comic strips were larger in size and are no longer available.